grid-line

 • Social media analytics

 These high-level topics are a good starting point for your keyword research.
-You can use tools to generate more specific keyword ideas.
+You can use our free tool to generate more specific keyword ideas around your idea.

 2. Generate Keyword Ideas